-While the beauty, quality, and collectability of authentic Indian arts and crafts make each piece a unique reflection of our American heritage, it is important that buyers be aware that fraudulent Indian arts and crafts compete daily with authentic Indian arts and crafts in the nationwide marketplace.
-This consumer fraud not only harms the buyers, it also erodes the overall Indian arts and crafts market and the economic and cultural livelihood of Indian artists, craftspeople, and Tribes.
+While the beauty, quality, and collectability of authentic Indian arts and craftwork make each piece a unique reflection of our American heritage, it is important that buyers be aware that fraudulent Indian arts and crafts compete daily with authentic Indian arts and crafts in the nationwide marketplace.
+This consumer fraud not only harms the buyers, it also erodes the overall Indian arts and crafts market and the economic and cultural livelihood of Indian artists, craftspeople, and tribes.
 It is also against the law!
-It is a violation of the Indian Arts and Crafts Act.
-If you become aware of any market activity that you believe may be in potential violation of the Act, similar to or different from the following examples, please contact the Indian Arts and Crafts Board by submitting a violation report online (see below) or contact us via regular mail here:
+It is a violation of the Indian Arts and Crafts Act (Act).

 Please only press the submit button once.
 The system may take some time to process your form submission.
 If after 60 seconds you have not received a confirmation, please contact us toll free 1-888-278-3253 for assistance.